MichaelSchneeberger/rxbp/README.md

 A *Flowable* is used when some asynchronous stage cannot process the data fast enough, or needs to synchronize the data with some other event.
-Let's take the `connect_flowable` operator for instance.
+Let's take the `collect_flowables` operator for instance.
 It gets elements from two or more sources and emits a tuple once it received one element from each source.
 But what happens if one source emits the elements before the others do?
-Without back-pressure, the `connect_flowable` operation has to buffer the elements until it receives data from the other sources.
+Without back-pressure, the `collect_flowables` operation has to buffer the elements until it receives data from the other sources.
 This might be ok depending on how much data needs to be buffered.
 But often we can not risk having too much data buffered somewhere in our